dexpiper/ifaxbotcovid/README.md

    - Re-written tables about other regions statistics

 - All the found variables and ready region blocks fit into patterns in the *ifaxcovidbot.config.schemes*.
 In the outcome, bot gets a ready-to-use news material and sends it to the user.
-- If the message with the raw text had a 'йй' symbols in the beginning or in the end, bot also provides the user with a log of the operations performed.
+- If the message with the raw text had a 'йй' symbols in the end, bot also provides the user with a log of the operations performed.
 Log is meant to be sent in a separate message.
 - Bot programmed to warn user if some of the variables are suspiciously small (defined in *ifaxcovidbot.config.settings*).
 Also user will get a notice if some of the variables haven't been found (a gap would be filled with a *NO_VALUE* dummy).

 **Addition feature**